St. Paul Catholic High School provides a safe and nurturing faith-based environment in which students are encouraged to reach their full potential.

 St. Paul Students and Fr.
 Hector – WJMJ Daily Mass – September 23, 2018

-Prayer Services or a celebration of the Mass occur monthly for the entire school community.
-Mass and Eucharistic Adoration are available once a week in our chapel.
+Prayer Services or a celebration of the Mass occur monthly for the entire school community (St. Gregory the Great Church OR our Auditorium).
+Mass and Eucharistic Adoration are available once a week in our chapel (Every Thursday at 7:15am).
 Students also visit the chapel frequently as part of their religion class.
 Special occasions for prayer during Advent and Lent supplement the program.
 As a whole, these events encourage students to worship God “in Spirit and truth” (John 4:24).
 Students also have various opportunities throughout the year to participate in the worship activities of the wider Archdiocesan community.

 Each student is required to attend a yearly retreat with other members of their grade.
 The retreats are designed to enrich their relationship with God and their classmates as “companions on the journey.”
 Led by speakers who guide students in delving deeper into their faith, these days of rest feature a celebration of the Mass, as well as other opportunities to grow in community and worship.
 Themes of St. Paul retreats range from Christian identity to service, from the call to discipleship to theology of the body.